 - to monitor the extent to which policies and targets in adopted documents are being achieved against a range of indicators.

 2.11.
-All of the Authority Monitoring Reports produced by the City Council can be viewed on our Authority Monitoring Report pages.
+The most recent Authority Monitoring Reports produced by the City Council can be viewed on our Authority Monitoring Report pages.

 CIL Charging Schedule